Jimmy444-boot/E-commerce-Funnel-Analysis/README.md

 # 📊 E-commerce-Funnel-Analysis

+##Project Description

+This project simulates user interactions on an e-commerce platform to analyze customer behavior, conversion rates, and product performance.
+Using a synthetic dataset generated with Python and the Faker library, it captures user events such as product views, adding items to cart, checkouts, and purchases.

+The dataset includes details such as user sessions, product categories, prices, devices, and locations, enabling segmentation, funnel analysis, and trend visualization.
+This project demonstrates skills in data generation, data cleaning, SQL analysis, and interactive dashboarding with Streamlit.

+#### Key Highlights:

+1. Created a realistic, reproducible dataset for funnel analysis.

+2. Explored user behavior and drop-offs across different funnel stages.

+3. Built an interactive dashboard for visualizing insights by product, category, device, and location.

+4. Demonstrated end-to-end data analytics workflow: data generation → analysis → visualization → insights.

+#### Technologies Used:

+    * Python (Faker, Pandas)

+    * SQL

+    * Data Visualization

 #### 🤌 Business Problem
 E-commerce businesses often lose users at different funnel stages:
 Visit → Product View → Add to Cart → Checkout → Purchase